-Researchers, including those from Harvard University who led the study observed the diets of over 130,000 people across three decades.
+Researchers, including those from Harvard University recently concluded the findings.
+The study observed the diets of over 130,000 people across three decades.
 The study then drew links between the types of food consumed and risk of death.

 Participants who mostly got their protein from plant sources – such as beans, nuts, legumes, bread, cereal and pasta – had the lowest mortality rate.

-“Our findings suggest that people should consider eating more plant proteins than animal proteins, and when they do choose among sources of animal protein, fish and chicken are probably better choices,” quipped co-author Mingyang Song, a research fellow at Massachusetts General Hospital.
+“Our findings suggest that people should consider eating more plant proteins than animal proteins,” said co-author Mingyang Song, a research fellow at Massachusetts General Hospital.
+He added ” When they do choose among sources of animal protein, fish and chicken are probably better choices.”

 Surprisingly, participants who ate a lot of processed and unprocessed red meat, eggs and cheese did not have a higher risk of death, provided they were healthy.

 Their mortality risk increases only when they have other risk factors, such as obesity, a sedentary lifestyle or excessive consumption of alcohol, Japan Today reported.